JetBrains/intellij-sdk-docs/tutorials/custom_language_support/grammar_and_parser.md

 ```

 ## 3.3.
 Define the Grammar
-Define a grammar for the Simple language in the `com/intellij/sdk/language/Simple.bnf` file.
+Define a grammar for the Simple Language in the `com/intellij/sdk/language/Simple.bnf` file.
 ```java
 {
   parserClass="org.intellij.sdk.language.parser.SimpleParser"